Roberto Clemente Jr.

-Roberto Clemente Jr., also known as Roberto Clemente Zabala (born August 17, 1965), is a baseball broadcaster and former professional baseball player from San Juan, Puerto Rico.
+Roberto Clemente Zabala (born August 17, 1965), better known as Roberto Clemente Jr., is a baseball broadcaster and former professional baseball player from San Juan, Puerto Rico.
 He was born in the Santurce barrio.
-His father Roberto Clemente, Sr. was the first Latin American player to compile 3,000 hits in Major League Baseball history.
+His father and namesake Roberto Clemente was the first Latin American player to compile 3,000 hits in Major League Baseball history.
 His mother Vera Clemente hosted a telethon in Puerto Rico in order to raise funds for the Ciudad Roberto Clemente, a sporting complex located in Carolina, Puerto Rico.